corpex/rubdian/README.md

         $ rubdian queue -a server.domain.tld server3.domain.tld

-To queue all hosts that have certain package in their update list type
+To queue all hosts that have a certain package in their update list type

         $ rubdian queue -a -m apache2